kastlev/Metashift/README.md

 MetaShift was originally developed in **9 days** for **Godot Wild Jam #77**.

-After the jam, the project continued as a personal learning and portfolio project, receiving several improvements including:
+After the jam, development continued with additional polish, gameplay refinements, architectural improvements, and technical enhancements.

 - Visual polish and game feel improvements
 - Architecture and codebase refinements